Where is Sardinia?

 That’s the look I get when I mention the word Sardinia.

 My favorite though is the exclamation: “Oh!
-Beautiful” – which inevitably means “I have no idea where that is, but I will say it just in case to make you happy.”
+Beautiful” – which inevitably means “I have no idea where that is, but I will say it just in case to flatter you.”

 Seriously guys, grant us a bit of a sense of humor right?
-If you have no idea where is Sardinia, just say it.
+If you have no idea where Sardinia is, just say it.
 We don’t mind!
 We will be happy to explain you, I promise!

-I decided I wanted to be a bit mean that day and asked her if she’d been there.
-She quickly said she had not, really.
+I decided I wanted to be a bit mean (I know, I can be a bit mean at times) that day and asked her if she’d been there.
+She quickly said she had not properly been.
 But she drove by it once.

 What?